 Durrus, the largest village on the peninsula, is today’s destination and the walking trail takes you along undisturbed paths and winding roads.
 Passing through this area you will see evidence of the extensive activity from pre-Christian times in the form of standing stones, wells and burial grounds.

 Distance: 16 km / 10 miles, Ascent: 280 m / 918 ft, Approximate walking time: 4 / 5 hours

 On the final leg of your return to Bantry, you move inland from the coastline and ascend "Barr na Gaoithe", translated as the Top of the Wind, before meandering back down on small country roads into the town through the beautiful grounds of Bantry House.

 Distance: 17 km / 10.5 miles, Ascent: 190 m / 623 ft, Approximate walking time: 5 / 6 hours

 After a hearty Irish breakfast, you will depart from Bantry for home.

 We will supply you with all the travel details that you require for your onward journey from Bantry.

 - All accommodation is pre-booked in approved family-run guesthouses with all rooms en-suite

-- Full back up service should you require it while on our tour
+- Full back up service, should you require it, while on our self-guided walking tour